antoine-royer/WASTE/README.md

 ```
 $ pip install -e .
 ```

+And then run `waste` in your terminal to run the script.

 ## Licence
 This code is provided under the GNU General Public Licence v3.0+ (GPLv3+).